AdrianDosch/OpenGl-GUI/README.md

 3. create a GUI-Window useing the GUI class:
    GUI gui(windowID, "GUI-window name"); //the first parameter is the WindowID pointer from GLFW, the name is optional

-5. (optional) create the sliders and checkboxes that the GUI-Window should contain.
+5. Create the sliders and checkboxes that the GUI-Window should contain.
 The order of the creation determines the order.
-You nead to pass in the variables which you want to be changed by the sliders/chackboxes: float float1 = 0.f;
+You nead to pass in the variables which you want to be changed by the sliders/chackboxes.
+You can create as many Sliders/Checkboxes as you want: float float1 = 0.f;
    bool bool1 = false;
    CheckBox checkBox1 (&gui, &bool1);